JaimeVelaRodrigo/Spec-Foresight-JaimeVelaRodrigo/README.md

 ## 1. ✨ Personal Approach

-My practice of foresight is grounded in a form of discernment that seeks not to dominate the future, but to inhabit it through **aesthetic desire**, **embodied ethics**, and **symbolic thought**—from my mother tongue, and expand into other languages.
+My practice of foresight is grounded in a form of discernment that seeks not to dominate the future, but to inhabit it ̶ through aesthetic desire, embodied ethics, and symbolic thought, which I consider my native language of meaning.

-The purpose is not to anticipate and thus capture scenarios of the future, but to **read and understand signs and patterns** I perceive, investigate, and study—what theology calls the “signs of the times”—in order to illuminate the intersections between becoming and the collective.

-> The future is not predicted: **it is redeemed**.
-Whether we say we descend from God, from Mother Earth, or from universal elements—this promise, understood by our ancestors, is a condition we are called to embody.

-This is not a technical nor esoteric futurism; it is a **discernment in creation**, where each life inhabiting this world seeks presence and plenitude.
+This foresight is born from a specific context ̶ my homeland of Chile, with its layered history, its contradictions,its beauty and wounds.
+It is shaped by the cultural, spiritual, and linguistic sensibilities I have inherited.

+And yet, it does not stop there.

+I open myself to other languages, other systems of meaning ̶ even those beyond my initial spectrum of understanding.
+If in that other ̶ in their philosophy, their tradition, their science or song ̶ I recognize expressions of love, faith, or hope, I do not resist them.
+I welcome them.
+I let them stretch and transform my foresight, so that it may become more whole, more just, and more universal.

+This is not about appropriation, but about resonance.
+Not about knowing everything, but about expanding my discernment ̶ as a living, porous practice that listens, learns, and includes.

+Ultimately, my purpose is to contribute and create value ̶ not only in economic terms, but in a broader sense of virtuous flourishing.
+I aim to open space for human potential to be activated, expressed, and shared across all dimensions of life

 ---